-The MATSL is a low-residency program for French and Spanish teachers who wish to improve language skills and to cultivate teaching ability, spending seven weeks on campus-three in each of two summers and one week in the third summer.
-Independent work with faculty mentors occurs during the two academic years between residency periods.
+MATSL is a low-residency program for French and Spanish teachers who wish to improve language skills, deepen cultural understanding, and to cultivate teaching ability.
+Working teachers earn a MATSL degree in seven weeks of on-campus study: three weeks during each of the first two summers and one week during a third summer.
+During the two academic years between the residency periods, MATSL students complete online coursework.